Project Lifecycle - Agile Framework

 If you have something to say, say it.

-Don't communicate with means where interpretation depends on the receiver
+Don't communicate with means where interpretation depends on the receiver:

 this may cause misunderstandings or even get lost in the process.